Agile 101 General Learnings

 As with any new way of doing business though, Agile methods have generated quite a bit of controversy within the software community.
 Yet since their emergence, in project after project, they have continued to deliver higher quality software systems in less time than traditional processes.
 If you are a software development professional, you definitely owe it to yourself to become familiar with the theory and practice of agile development.
 Hopefully the information presented on this site can assist you in learning what agile is all about.

-VersionOne is designed from the ground up to support todays leading-edge agile development methodologies such as Scrum, XP, Lean/Kanban and hybrid.
-Learn more about how VersionOnes agile project management tools help teams of all sizes, from single teams to distributed enterprises, scale agile faster, easier and smarter.VERSIONONES AGILE PROJECT MANAGEMENT TOOL
+VersionOne Lifecycle is an all-in-one enterprise agile ALM platform designed from the ground up to support today’s leading-edge agile development methodologies such as Scrum, XP, Lean/Kanban, SAFe and hybrid.
+Learn more about how VersionOne’s agile project management tools help unify teams at all levels to envision and deliver great software.VERSIONONE LIFECYCLE AGILE ALM Platform